Woolloongabba

 Woolloongabba features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 47.8% of all households, including 13.3% couples with children, 26.5% couples without children, and 5.5% single parent families.
-Non-family households account for the remaining 52.2%, with lone person households at 32.5% and group households comprising 19.6%.
+Family households account for 47.8 percent of all households, including 13.3 percent couples with children, 26.5 percent couples without children, and 5.5 percent single parent families.
+Non-family households constitute the remaining 52.2 percent, with lone person households at 32.5 percent and group households comprising 19.6 percent of the total.
 The median household size is 2.1 people, which is smaller than the Greater Brisbane average of 2.3.

 Frequently Asked Questions - Households